 How much can you expect as a software developer?
 There are several aspects to a professional answer: Let’s start with what Honeypot’s Developer Salaries Report 2021 says:

 Please, keep in mind these are A-VER-AGE numbers.
 Average meaning values representing a middle point.
 Neither does it mean that you as a software engineer can’t make more, nor that you should ask for more.
 Got it?
 Because how far the spread is, can or will depend on the following:

 Oh, and one more thing.
 Germany uses EUR, not USD.
 We are just raising the issue since one of our clients from Pakistan who landed his job in Germany with our help made that little mistake in his application where he asked for 60.000 USD (50.000 EUR).
 Next time!

-Make sure the company culture is appealing to you, personal development opportunities play a vital role, investing in staff and management training is done on a regular basis, a clear career plan is laid out to you and make sure you get a good deal on your leave days (24 or more).
-If you ask me, this last paragraph is what I’d especially be looking for in an employer.
+Make sure the company culture is appealing to you, personal development opportunities play a vital role, investing in staff and management training is done on a regular basis.
+You can ask for a career plan.
+Again, make sure you get a good deal on your leave days (28 or more).
+If you ask us, this last paragraph is what we would especially be looking for in an employer.